-NORD gratefully acknowledges Elizabeth Hexner, MD, MSTR, Assistant Professor of Medicine at the University of Pennsylvania, for assistance in the preparation of this report.
+NORD gratefully acknowledges Ayalew Tefferi, MD, Professor of Medicine and Hematology, Mayo Clinic, for assistance in the preparation of this report.

 In the 1950’s, a pioneering hematologist, William Dameshek, placed ET within a family of blood diseases called myeloproliferative disorders.
 These were unified by their propensity to lead to abnormal increases in various blood cells, perhaps, in Dr. Dameshek’s words, "due to a hitherto undiscovered stimulus".
 At the time, it was unclear if these "proliferations" represented a natural response to some external cause, or were the result of an internal defect.